 There was only one summer festival in the city back then.
 When I walked there, I once again looked through the house’s windows longing to get inside.
 When I came back in the night, I saw this.

 While I was enjoying Amorphis and getting drunk, the beauty burned down.
 It stood as a charred skeleton for a few more months until it was demolished for good and replaced with a six storey block of flats.

-When I later heard, its doors had been unlocked for all summer to attract potential arsonists, I was furious.
+When I later heard, that its doors had been unlocked for all summer to attract potential arsonists, I was furious.
 It had been accessible all along, and I hadn’t managed a single proper photo of it, even from the outside.
 It was time to get some guts.
 And a new camera.